Nagendra1997/python/README.md

 ## Example

 Below are some examples of typical usage.
-For more examples, see the [examples](https://github.com/mesibo/python/tree/master/examples) directory on the github repo.
+For more examples, see the [examples](https://github.com/mesibo/python/tree/master/examples) directory on the GitHub repo.

 ### Sending and Receiving Messages
 ```python